 Portuguese is the sixth most widely spoken language in the world, spoken on four continents.
-When pursuing a major in Portuguese at Indiana University you work with faculty who have lived, traveled and studied in Brazil, Portugal, and Lusophone Africa, giving you access to some of the latest research in the field.
-Established in the 1960s, the Portuguese program at Indiana is one of the oldest in the nation.
+When pursuing a major in Portuguese you work with faculty who have lived, traveled and studied in Brazil, Portugal, and Lusophone Africa, giving you access to some of the latest research in the field.
+Established in the 1960s, the Portuguese program at Indiana University is one of the oldest in the nation.

 A major in Portuguese offers students an in-depth encounter with the rich and diverse realm of Portuguese, Brazilian and Lusophone African literature and culture, while focusing on the study of the Portuguese language.
 Students can explore topics such as race, ethnicity, national cinemas, and womens' writing.
 The study of language, literature, and culture gives special emphasis to issues of historical and political importance that cut across geographic boundaries in the Portuguese-speaking world.

 Your starting point with the Portuguese major is an introductory level Portuguese course.
 If you have previous experience with another Romance language such as Spanish or Italian, then you begin with our Intensive Introductory Portuguese course, HISP-P 135.
 If you're new to Portuguese, you can start with Introductory Portuguese, HISP-P 100.
-If you have extensive previous experience with Portuguese, a conversation with our Portuguese Director will give you an idea of what starting course is right for you.
+If you have extensive previous experience with Portuguese, a conversation with our Portuguese Director will give you an idea of what course is right for you.

 Contact the academic advisor to discuss your options within the Portuguese major.